I. SPANISH EXAM UPDATE

 históricos durante el siglo XIX.
 El proceso de

-identificación entre pueblo y nación, que se llevó a
+identificación entre pueblo y nación, que se llevó

 cabo durante el periodo del Romanticismo, provocó que